roc-lang/roc/TUTORIAL.md

 `Num *`, which is compatible with the more constrained types `Int` and `Frac`.
 For the same reason, you can pass number literals to functions expecting even more constrained types, like `I32` or `F64`.

+## Opaque types

+[ This part of the tutorial has not been written yet.
+Coming soon! ]

 ## Interface modules

 [ This part of the tutorial has not been written yet.
 Coming soon! ]